 - Guide 1: How to Remove Twitter Phishing Scam from Windows.

-- Guide 2: Get rid of Twitter Phishing Scam from Mac OS X.
+- Guide 2: Get rid of Twitter Phishing Scam on Mac OS X.

-- Guide 3: Remove Twitter Phishing Scam from Google Chrome.
+- Guide 3: Remove Twitter Phishing Scam in Google Chrome.

 - Guide 4: Erase Twitter Phishing Scam from Mozilla Firefox.